 - How the medical condition may impact the individual;

 - What are the recommended accommodations, if any, that will help the individual perform the essential functions of his or her academic program or employment position;

 - Any other information relevant to promoting an equitable experience for the individual in the University setting.

-For more information related to disability accommodations, please contact the OEI Director or Assistant Director at (937) 775-3207.
+For more information related to disability accommodations, please contact the OEI Director at (937) 775-3207.

-ADA accommodation request forms may be faxed to (937) 775-3027 or sent to the Office of Equity and Inclusion, Wright State University, 436 Millett, 3640 Colonel Glenn Highway, Dayton, Ohio 45435.
+ADA accommodation request forms may be faxed to (937) 775-3027 or sent to the Office of Equity and Inclusion, Wright State University, 280 University Hall, 3640 Colonel Glenn Highway, Dayton, Ohio 45435.
 For privacy purposes, please do not submit completed forms to OEI via email.